aaron-grau/curic/rails/readings/controllers-and-state.md

 You know all this from the cookies chapter.
 Let's talk about how Rails lets you set cookies.

 Rails does much of the work of implementing the session for us.
-Within our controller, we can use the `ActionController::Base#session` method to get a hash-like object where we can retrieve and set state (e.g. `session[:user_id] = @user.id`).
+Because our controllers inherit from `ApplicationController`, which in turn inherits from `ActionController::Base`, we can use the `ActionController::Base#session` method in our controllers to get a hash-like object where we can retrieve and set state
+(e.g. `session[:user_id] = @user.id`).
 When we call `render` or `redirect`, Rails will take the contents of the `session` hash and store it in the cookie.

 Here's a barebones, simple demo: